aroute/cp4d35/README.md

 ## Pre-requisite

-1. Increase the persistent storage for registry, if not done already.
+1. Increase the persistent storage for registry if not done already.
 DO NOT use this script for cluster provisioned via Tech Zone.
 ```shell
 ./modifyVol.sh
 ```